justinbather/justinbather/README.md

 Java + Go at work, Rust + Go for fun.

-Any inquiries please email: justinbather33@gmail.com
+Any inquiries please email: me@justinbather.sh